abhiomkar/dsum/README.md

 Description
 -----------
-Broadband Meter called as Dsum.
+Broadband Meter (Codename Dsum).
 Records Data Received / Data Sent (in Bytes) periodically to a persistent database.

 Initial requirement from my roomies `:-)` on who is downloading how much `;-)`